strontic/strontic.github.io/xcyclopedia/library/choice.exe-FCE0E41C87DC4ABBE976998AD26C27E4.md

 To hide the choices **Y**, **N**, and **C**, but display the text **Yes**, **No**, or **Continue**, type the following line in a batch file:

 ```
-choice /c ync /n /m Yes, No, or Continue?
+choice /c ync /n /m "Yes, No, or Continue?"
 ```

 > [!NOTE]